ansible/ansible/docs/docsite/rst/plugins/strategy.rst

 Using strategy plugins
 ----------------------

 Only one strategy plugin can be used in a play, but you can use different ones for each play in a playbook or ansible run.
+You need to use the fully qualified name to use a strategy plugin in a collection.
 The default is the :ref:`linear <linear_strategy>` plugin.
 You can change this default in Ansible :ref:`configuration <ansible_configuration_settings>` using an environment variable:

 .. code-block:: shell